-Nine income-qualified first-time homebuyers will receive downpayment and closing cost assistance to purchase affordable condominium units in The Dylan, a new development in the Potomac Yard area.
+Eight income-qualified first time homebuyers will receive downpayment and closing cost assistance to purchase affordable homeownership units.

 AP-60 Public Housing - 91.220(h)

 The Alexandria Redevelopment and Housing Authority (ARHA) offers 1,150 of Public Housing/Replacement units to extremely low-to moderate-income households in the City.
 The City's and ARHA's primary objective for affordable rental units is to maintain the supply, at a minimum, of the 1,150 publicly assisted rental units as required by the joint City/ARHA Resolution 2876.